18 Jan 2018 — Thames River Sightseeing

-Board a Circular Cruise boat at Westminster Pier for a one-way trip to St Katharine’s Pier.
+Board a Circular Cruise boat at Westminster Pier for a one-way trip to Tower Bridge Quay.
 Not only will you enjoy the positive benefits of being on the river, you’ll hopefully learn more about the major landmarks along the route thanks to the pilot’s commentary.

 The route is just over two and a half miles long, which should take around an hour – unless you keep stopping to admire the view or have a sit down at one of the many cafés or bars along the route.